sanjeshpathak/realtimedashboardplatform/README.md

          type: Specify here what type of chart you want this widget to display on the dashboard.
          height: Specify the height of the widget

- This platform currently supports the following widgets:
+ This platform currently supports the following widget types:

  <table>
  <tr>